DanielDiazHernandezPP/ProntoPagaDocs/docs/Cómo empezar/methods-per-country/methods-per-country-peru.md

 deprecated: false
 hidden: false
 metadata:
-  title: Conoce la cobertura en Perú | ProntoPaga Docs
+  title: Cobertura en Perú | ProntoPaga Docs
   description: >-
     Prontopaga offers a wide variety of methods for merchants in Perú, including pay in and pay out options.